 Skip to main content

-Can Creon caused damage to internal tissue if it gets into a enterocutaneous fistula?
+Can Creon, a pancreatic enzyme, caused damage to internal tissue if it gets into a enterocutaneous fistula?

 WARNING, this post contains Medical Graphic Pictures below.